The UK’s departure from the EU has dominated the Tory leadership debate, as it has done many a conversation nationwide.

 Mr Hunt has pledged to increase spending on the defence budget to 2.5% of the national income, a measure that could cost an additional £15 billion in four years’ time.

-No bold pledges have emerged from Mr Johnson on the subject at this stage in the debates.
+No bold pledges have emerged from Mr Johnson on the subject at this stage in the contest.

 Mr Johnson is not a big fan.